 In a previous post, we shared best practices on Subscription Billing.
 Subscription billing cannot be treated the same way that we handle one-time items or paper-based licenses or even project-based invoices.
 It’s commonplace to apply protections like Billing in advance to ensure that the payment is received before incurring any costs.

-Subscription Billing or Cloud services have these characteristics:
+Recurring Billing or Cloud services have these characteristics:

 - Generally long term in nature